AnarchoBooleanism/AnarchoBooleanism/README.md

 I am **Nathan Guerrero**, a software developer and tinkerer, with a focus on DevOps and the back-end.
 At the moment, *I am looking for work*!
 (Remote or in-office will do)

-I am strongly proficient in Python, C/C++, and Java, with experience across the entire stack, from React, to SQL, and Docker.
+I am strongly proficient in Python, C/C++, and Java, with experience across the entire stack, from React to SQL.
+As for DevOps, I am knowledgeable in Docker, Nix & Ansible (for IaC), shell scripting (e.g. Bash), and CI/CD pipelines (with GitHub Actions).

 Currently based in *San Diego, CA*, having graduated from the University of California, Irvine in 2025, with a B.S. in Computer Science.